 Call the Library Information-Referral Center, 353-8700, during regular library hours with questions concerning services and events at MSU.
-Please DO NOT call the Library Information-Referral Center for directory assistance.

 Department of Police and Public Safety is available around the clock for questions regarding police or other safety matters.
 Call 355-2221.
-Please DO NOT call 9-1-1 or use the "Green Light Telephone" for non-emergencies.
+For emergencies only, call 9-1-1.